NdiklasTheCoder/delani-studios/README.md

 ## Known Bugs

-Website might take slightly longer to load

-If you experience any other issue, kindly notify us by reaching us on info@ecogreensolutions.co.ke
+If you experience any other issue, kindly notify us under the contact section

 ### License